dexturr/ember-current-url/README.md

 This adds a new function to QUnit `assert` which verifies the current URL.

 Query params can be included either as part of the URL or as a hash.
-Best practice is to use a hash, then adding/modifying query params is much easier and not order dependant!
-Like string comparison.
+The query parameters are the parsed into a hash and compared instead of being compared like strings, which is order dependant.

 ```js
   test('Basic routes', async function(assert) {